The Pioneers Originated the Tiny House Movement

 1) Saving money and using that money to travel

 2) Have less stress from financial burdens and home upkeep.

 3) Live a simpler life to have more leisure time to spend on activities they enjoy

 4) Have a home that is mobile so they can pick up and move to a different location whenever they want.

-Personally, I would love to live in a tiny house in order to save money, cut down on the time and money for the upkeep of my home, and be able to move it wherever I wanted.
+Personally, I would love to live in a tiny house to save money, cut down on the time and money for the upkeep of my home, and be able to move it wherever I wanted.
 But since my husband is not a fan of the tiny house movement, I am content in the beautiful home we now live in, which happens to be in the Appalachian Mountains, and has wonderful views.

-I totally enjoyed visiting "This Is The Place" Heritage Center in Salt Lake City, Utah and loved seeing the actual homes where the pioneers lived.
+I enjoyed visiting "This Is The Place" Heritage Center in Salt Lake City, Utah and loved seeing the actual homes where the pioneers lived.
 Their simple lifestyle was a reminder to me of the joys of living more with less and enjoying life a bit more because of it.